11 Short Stories of Pain & Glory

-11 Short Stories of Pain & Glory is the ninth studio album by American band Dropkick Murphys and was released on January 6, 2017, on the band's Born & Bred Records label.
-It was the band's first studio album in four years since 2013's Signed and Sealed in Blood.
-The album made its debut at number 8 on the Billboard Hot 200 album charts giving the band their second highest debuting album of their career behind 2011's Going Out in Style which made its debut at number 6.
+11 Short Stories of Pain & Glory is the ninth studio album by American band Dropkick Murphys, released January 6, 2017 on their Born & Bred Records label.
+The band's first studio release in four years, the album made its debut at number 8 on the Billboard Hot 200 chart, the band's second highest album debut (after Going Out in Style debuted at number 6).